containers/buildah/docs/buildah-push.md

  `# buildah push imageID oci:/path/to/layout:image:tag`

-This example pushes the image specifed by the imageID to a tar archive in oci format.
+This example pushes the image specified by the imageID to a tar archive in oci format.

   `# buildah push imageID oci-archive:/path/to/archive:image:tag`